sensson/laravel-moneybird/README.md

 return redirect()->to($url);
 ```

-And retrieve the callback from Moneybird:
+And process the callback from Moneybird:

 ```php
 $code = $request->string('code');